Rick Mitry | Partner and Notary Public

 He has acted for and against Australian and foreign governments, and in public inquiries.
 His published articles include ‘Business Law of the Middle East’, ‘The Law of Diplomacy’, ‘Discrimination in the Australian Legal System’, ‘Cyberbullying Laws in Australia’, ‘A Practical Guide for using the Personal Property and Securities Register’, ‘The History of the Hague Conference on Private International Law’, and ‘The Enforcement of Foreign Judgments in Lebanon’.

 He has had significant success in the area of Private International Law, particularly cases involving Diplomatic Immunity and Foreign States Immunity.
 These cases have demonstrated that there is no unimpeachable immunity for governments, diplomats and consuls general.
+There is no-one above the law, including Governments of State.

 He has also acted in class actions in New South Wales, Victoria and Queensland.